 The official flag of Massachusetts was adopted on March 21, 1971.
 The background is off white colour and there is a blue seal at the centre of the flag.

 About the State of Massachusetts

 The Commonwealth of Massachusetts is located in the New England region of the northeastern part of the United States.
 It is the seventh smallest and third most densely populated state in the country.
 It has New York to the west, Rhode Island and Connecticut to the south, and Vermont and New Hampshire to the north.
 To its east lies the Atlantic Ocean.

 There are a total of fourteen counties in Massachusetts.
 The largest county in Massachusetts is Worcester County and the smallest is Nantucket County.
 Check this Massachusetts County Map which locates all the counties of Connecticut on the map.

 Massachusetts has a rich history.
-The Pilgrims first came here in 1620 and it became the second permanent British colony in North America.
+The Pilgrims first came here in 1620, and it became the second permanent British colony in North America.
 It was the site of the infamous Salem witch trials of the 17th century.
 Massachusetts is also well known for the Boston Tea Party and the pivotal role it played in the American Revolution.
-It became the sixth state of the United States when it joined the Union on 6 February, 1788.
-During the 19th century, it emerged as the leader of the Industrial Revolution.
-It was also a keen supporter of the Union during the American Civil War.
+It became the sixth state of the United States when it joined the Union on February 6th, 1788.
+During the 19th century, it emerged as the leader of the Industrial Revolution and was a keen supporter of the Union during the Civil War.

 Massachusetts is divided into several distinctive regions.
 It has the Berkshire Mountains and the Connecticut River Valley in its west, and many rural hill-towns in its central part.
 Its eastern part includes the urban Greater Boston region and the sandy beaches of Cape Cod, while islands like Nantucket and Martha’s Vineyard lie off its southeastern coast.